rmurgia/AxiCLASS-PT/README.md

 # AxiCLASS-PT

 EFTofLSS non-linear predictions in EDE models
-(a merger of https://github.com/PoulinV/AxiCLASS and https://github.com/Michalychforever/CLASS-PT, to be interfaced with lss_montepython https://github.com/Michalychforever/lss_montepython for LSS analyses)
+(a merger of https://github.com/PoulinV/AxiCLASS and https://github.com/Michalychforever/CLASS-PT, to be interfaced with https://github.com/Michalychforever/lss_montepython for LSS analyses)

 FEATURES: